This post may contain affiliate links. Please read my affiliate policy for more information.

 When we break, we break hard.

 Does passing the point of no return mean we’re bat-shit crazy?
 Nope.
 It just means we’re human.
 Just because I yell and scream and shoot daggers from my eyeballs doesn’t mean I’m crazy.

 The obvious reason I know I’m not bat-shit crazy is because I’m asking the question.
 I’m aware.
-Crazy people don’t qualify whether or not they’re crazy.
-They don’t worry if their children will be scarred for life because of mommy’s demon voice that spews venom.
+Crazy people don’t try to figure out whether they’re crazy.
+They don’t worry that they’ll scar their children for life because of mommy’s demon voice that spews venom.

-When you’re verifiably crazy you don’t usually know it.
+When you’re verifiably crazy you rarely know it.

-So, take solace in the fact that if you’re asking the question, you probably aren’t crazy.
+So, take solace because if you’re asking the question, you probably aren’t crazy.

 So, I fully admit I’m not capable of calming myself down in the middle of an exorcist episode.
 Because I’ve passed the point of no return, it’s just a matter of time until I calm down.